DominikStiller/ptinsight/tools/terraform-inventory/README.md

 Prints the inventory as JSON.

 ## SSH Command
-Usage (print): `path/to/terraform_inventory.py --ssh`
+Usage (print): `path/to/terraform_inventory.py --ssh [group]`
 Usage (execute): `$(path/to/terraform_inventory.py --ssh)`

-Print or execute the SSH command to connect to the first instance specified in Terraform file, utomatically setting private key, user and host.
+Print or execute the SSH command to connect to the first instance specified in Terraform file, automatically setting private key, user and host.
+If `[group]` is specified, use first instance of that Ansible group.